An antagonist can be classed on three orthogonal parameters:

 Infinite: The villain will always win, and the heroes will always lose, even if the heroes should by all rights win

-- Examples: The Daleks, David Xanatos, The Light, Gendo Ikari, Kefka Palazzo, Littlefinger, Hazama/Terumi Yuuki, Palpatine, Grand Admiral Thrawn, Princess Azula, Amon, Freeza, Cell and Majin Buu, Katsuhiko Jinnai, XANA, Shego, Ra's al Ghul, the Joker and Bane, Bowser whenever the Mario Brothers aren't around, Lionel Luthor and Brainiac, Rau Le Creuset, Morgoth and Sauron, Raul Menendez.
+- Examples: The Daleks, David Xanatos, The Light, Gendo Ikari, Kefka Palazzo, Littlefinger, Hazama/Terumi Yuuki, Palpatine, Grand Admiral Thrawn, Princess Azula, Amon, Freeza, Cell and Majin Buu, Katsuhiko Jinnai, XANA, Shego, Ra's al Ghul, the Joker and Bane, Bowser whenever the Mario Brothers aren't around, Lionel Luthor and Brainiac, Rau Le Creuset, Haman Khan, Morgoth (pre-War of Wrath) and Sauron (pre-Third Age), Raul Menendez, Naraku.

 .
 This may be due to the villain being truly all powerful, or the heroes being utterly incapable of confronting them in the first place, let alone stopping them.
 At best, the heroes could delay or annoy the villain, but the villain will triumph in the end regardless and the heroes must evade or escape the villain now that its goals are met.